Top COVID-19-Induced Hospitality Trends | Part 1: Hotels

 Just like smart homes, smart hotel rooms allow guests to control every aspect of their rooms right from their smartphone thus cutting down on surfaces prime for contamination.

-Despite the fact that COVID-19 has wreaked havoc for the hospitality industry and implementing these solutions won’t completely fix the losses caused, staying on top of trends as best as possible is key to staying relevant and accessible.
+Despite the fact that COVID-19 has wreaked havoc for the hospitality industry over the last several years and implementing these solutions won’t completely fix the losses caused, staying on top of trends as best as possible is key to staying relevant and accessible.
+Yes, we’ve heard several of these solutions before, but they are still as relevant as ever.
 If you’re looking for creative ways to put these trends (and more) to work for your hospitality brand, contact us today.

 Strictly Necessary Cookies